-Cerebral palsy is a lifelong disability caused by birth complications, lack of oxygen in the womb, or trauma, either in utero or shortly after a child is born.
+Cerebral palsy is a lifelong disability caused by birth complications, lack of oxygen in the womb, or trauma in utero or shortly after a child is born.

 When a child suffers from cerebral palsy (CP), it is natural for the family to have questions and want to determine whether the CP was an accident or a medical error.

 The personal injury attorneys at Rosenfeld Personal Injury Lawyers, LLC, are here to help you hold the responsible party liable.
-Our cerebral palsy lawyers work to ensure you receive financial compensation for your losses and damages.
+An experienced cerebral palsy lawyer from our law firm will work to ensure you receive financial compensation for your losses and damages.

 Contact a birth injury lawyer at (888) 424-5757 (toll-free phone number) or use the contact form for immediate legal advice or to schedule a free consultation to pursue legal action.